mitmedialab/lcl/_weeks/week1.md

     In the following video, Lily and Shruti explain a little bit more (subtitles available in multiple languages)

   activity-desc: |

-    This week we invite you to <strong>share one of your childhood objects</strong> with other people.<br/>
-    Objects provide a concrete way for thinking and reflecting on our own learning. <br/>
-    Also, it's a playful way to share something about us, creating personal and emotional connections.

-    In this activity you will:
+    Here are the steps for this activity

-    1. Read Seymour Papert’s essay on [Gears of My Childhood]( ../../resources/activity/week1/gears.pdf?pdf=gears.en) (also available in [Italiano]( ../../resources/activity/week1/gears.it.pdf?pdf=gears.it), [Português]( ../../resources/activity/week1/gears.pt.pdf?pdf=gears.pt), [Español]( ../../resources/activity/week1/gears.es.pdf?pdf=gears.es), [日本語]( ../../resources/activity/week1/gears.ja.pdf?pdf=gears.ja)).
+    1. Read Seymour Papert’s essay on [Gears of My Childhood]( ../../resources/activity/week1/gears.pdf?pdf=gears.en)
+    <br/><i class="fa fa-globe mr-2" aria-hidden="true"></i> also available in [Italiano (Italian)]( ../../resources/activity/week1/gears.it.pdf?pdf=gears.it), [Português (Portuguese)]( ../../resources/activity/week1/gears.pt.pdf?pdf=gears.pt), [Español (Spanish)]( ../../resources/activity/week1/gears.es.pdf?pdf=gears.es), [日本語 (Japanese)]( ../../resources/activity/week1/gears.ja.pdf?pdf=gears.ja)

     2. Think about an object from your childhood that interested and influenced you.

-    3. Share a photo and a short reflection about your object.
 What was special about it?
 How did it affect the way you think and learn?

+    3. Go to the [discussion forum](http://lcl-discuss.media.mit.edu) to see other people's objects

+    4. Share a photo and short description of your childhood object

   video:
     link: https://www.youtube.com/embed/YeJRW7dBoM0?rel=0&cc_load_policy=1
     download-link:  https://media.mit.edu/~tarmelop/lcl/week1-video-activity.zip